-- <239> Section 3.3.5.2.3: For an SMB2 Write request with an invalid MessageId, Windows 8 and Windows Server 2012 will stop processing the request and any further requests on that connection. - <240> Section 3.3.5.2.4: Windows-based servers will not disconnect the connection due to a mismatched signature. - <241> Section 3.3.5.2.4: Windows-based servers will not disconnect the connection due to an unsigned packet. - 242> Section 3.3.5.2.6: Windows-based servers will disconnect the connection when it processes packets that are smaller than the SMB2 header or packets that contain an invalid SMB2 command.
-For all other validations, it will not disconnect the connection but simply return the error. - <243> Section 3.3.5.2.7: In Windows Vista and Windows Server 2008, when an operation in a compound request requires asynchronous processing, Windows-based servers fail them with STATUS_INTERNAL_ERROR except for the following two cases: when a create request in the compound request triggers an oplock break, or when the operation is last in the compound request. - In all SMB2 servers, if a create request in a compound chain is processed asynchronously due to an oplock break, Windows-based servers send an interim response to the client.
-If there are one or more conflicting create operations in a compounded request, Windows-based servers send an oplock break notification for the completed create prior to sending any response, and the level of the broken oplock is not updated in all prior create responses in the compound response. - <244> Section 3.3.5.2.7: Windows-based SMB2 servers allow a mix of related and unrelated compound requests in the same transport send.
-Upon encountering a request with SMB2_FLAGS_RELATED_OPERATIONS not set, a Windows-based SMB2 server treats it as the start of a chain. - <245> Section 3.3.5.2.7.2: If SMB2_FLAGS_RELATED_OPERATIONS is present in the first request, Windows-based servers fail all related requests in the compounded chain with error STATUS INVALID PARAMETER. - <246> Section 3.3.5.2.7.2: If the previous session expired, Windows Vista SP1, Windows Server 2008, Windows 7, and Windows Server 2008 R2 servers fail the next request in the compounded chain with STATUS_NETWORK_SESSION_EXPIRED, and the subsequent requests in the compounded chain will be failed with STATUS_INVALID_PARAMETER. - <247> Section 3.3.5.2.9: Windows Vista SP1, Windows Server 2008, Windows 7, and Windows Server 2008 R2 servers do not fail the request if the SMB2 header of the request has SMB2_FLAGS_SIGNED set in the Flags field and the request is not an SMB2 LOCK request as specified in section 2.2.26. - <248> Section 3.3.5.2.9: Windows-based servers fail the request with 0x80090302 when the authentication method is GSS-API. - <249> Section 3.3.5.3.1: If the underlying transport is NETBIOS over TCP, Windows-based servers set MaxTransactSize to 65536.
+<248> Section 3.3.5.2.6: Windows-based servers will disconnect the connection when it processes packets that are smaller than the SMB2 header or packets that contain an invalid SMB2 command.
+For all other validations, it will not disconnect the connection but simply return the error.

+<249> Section 3.3.5.2.7: In Windows Vista and later, and Windows Server 2008 and later, when an operation in a compound request requires asynchronous processing, Windows-based servers fail them with STATUS_INTERNAL_ERROR except for the following two cases: when a create request in the compound request triggers an oplock break, or when the operation is last in the compound request.

+In all SMB2 servers, if a create request in a compound chain is processed asynchronously due to an oplock break, Windows-based servers send an interim response to the client.
+If there are one or more conflicting create operations in a compounded request, Windows-based servers send an oplock break notification for the completed create prior to sending any response, and the level of the broken oplock is not updated in all prior create responses in the compound response.

+<250> Section 3.3.5.2.7: Windows-based servers ignore 8-byte alignment boundary checking in a compounded chain.

+<251> Section 3.3.5.2.7: Windows-based SMB2 servers allow a mix of related and unrelated compound requests in the same transport send.
+Upon encountering a request with SMB2_FLAGS_RELATED_OPERATIONS not set, a Windows-based SMB2 server treats it as the start of a chain.

+<252> Section 3.3.5.2.7.2: If SMB2_FLAGS_RELATED_OPERATIONS is present in the first request, Windows-based servers fail all related requests in the compounded chain with error STATUS_INVALID_PARAMETER.

+<253> Section 3.3.5.2.7.2: If the previous session expired, Windows Vista SP1, Windows Server 2008, Windows 7, and Windows Server 2008 R2 servers fail the next request in the compounded chain with STATUS_NETWORK_SESSION_EXPIRED, and the subsequent requests in the compounded chain will be failed with STATUS_INVALID_PARAMETER.

+<254> Section 3.3.5.2.9: Windows Vista SP1, Windows Server 2008, Windows 7, and Windows Server 2008 R2 servers do not fail the request if the SMB2 header of the request has SMB2_FLAGS_SIGNED set in the Flags field and the request is not an SMB2 LOCK request as specified in section 2.2.26.

+<255> Section 3.3.5.2.9: Windows-based servers fail the request with 0x80090302 when the authentication method is GSS-API.

+<256> Section 3.3.5.2.10: Windows 8 operating system and Windows Server 2012 operating system perform the following:

+If Open.OutstandingPreRequestCount is equal to zero,

+- Set Open.ChannelSequence to ChannelSequence in the SMB2 Header. - Increment Open.OutstandingPreRequestCount by Open.OutstandingRequestCount. - Set Open.OutstandingRequestCount to 1.

+Otherwise, fail the request with STATUS FILE NOT AVAILABLE.

+<257> Section 3.3.5.3.1: If the underlying transport is NETBIOS over TCP, Windows-based servers set MaxTransactSize to 65536.
 Otherwise, MaxTransactSize is set based on the following table.

-Windows version\Connection.Dialect MaxTransactSize Windows 7\Windows Server 2008 R2 1048576 Windows 8 without [MSKB-2934016]\Windows Server 2012 without [MSKB-2934016] 1048576 All other SMB2 servers 8388608
+Windows version\Connection.Dialect MaxTransactSize Windows 7\Windows Server 2008 R2 1048576 Windows 8 without [MSKB-2934016]\Windows Server 2012 without [MSKB-2934016] 1048576